dawidkotarba/interview_questions/java.md

 - How to serialize object in Java?
 What is versionUID?
 - What is "transient" keyword?
 - Can Java return a covariant type?
-- String interning in Java. intern() method
+- String in in Java. intern() method.
+Security of a string pool
 - How many compilers are there in the JDK distribution?
 - What is immutable object pattern?
 Is it used in java (JDK)?
 Describe immutable types
 - What design patterns are used in JDK?